Know Whats Beneficial And Whats Not

 - Uses: Essential for manufacturing of genetic material in cells.
 Involved in the production of erythrocytes

-- Deficiency leads to: pernicious anaemia
+- Deficiency leads to: pernicious anemia

-- Sources: Green vegetables and fruit
+Sources: Green vegetables and fruit

-- Uses: Essential for the maintenance of bones, teeth and gums, ligaments and blood vessels.
+Uses: Essential for the maintenance of bones, teeth and gums, ligaments and blood vessels.
 It is also necessary for ensuring a normal immune response to infection

-- Deficiency leads to: Scurvy
+Deficiency leads to: Scurvy

 - Sources: Is converted by the body from the beta-carotene found in green vegetables, carrots.